jamesrosing/dashboard/memory-bank/activeContext.md

 Based on our Level 3 planning assessment, we are currently in Phase 1 of our implementation plan, focusing on the core entity visualization system.
 The project has been organized into three key phases:

-1. **Phase 1: Core Entity Visualization (Current)**
+1. **Phase 1: Core Entity Visualization (90% Complete)**
-   - Completing the EntityWorld component with proper scene setup
+   - ✅ Completed EntityWorld component with proper scene setup
+   - ✅ Implemented ClientOnly wrapper for SSR compatibility
+   - ✅ Added trajectory visualization with safe handling
+   - ✅ Created entity animation system with smooth transitions
+   - ✅ Resolved SSR hydration issues with Three.js components
-   - Implementing remaining entity facade types
+   - 🔷 Implementing remaining performance optimizations
-   - Integrating worker thread processing with efficient message passing
-   - Setting up performance benchmarking infrastructure

 2. **Phase 2: Real-time Data Integration (Next)**
    - WebSocket integration for live entity updates
    - State management optimization for efficient updates
    - Entity selection and interaction capabilities
-   - Advanced visualization features (trajectories, status indicators)
+   - Advanced visualization features for status monitoring

 3. **Phase 3: User Interface Components (Final)**
    - Dashboard layout with responsive design
    - Entity management panels with filtering and sorting
    - Detail views with property editing
    - Command and control interface with waypoint setting

-## Recent Work Context

-The most recent work has focused on resolving compatibility and implementation issues:

-1. **Three.js Compatibility Resolution**
-   - Fixed TypeScript linting errors in visualization components
-   - Resolved missing Three.js constants required by Troika (3000, 3001, 0)
-   - Added compatibility layer via module-fix.ts to handle missing constants
-   - Fixed rotation handling for proper entity orientation

-2. **EntityWorld Implementation**
-   - Created a comprehensive EntityWorld component with scene setup
-   - Implemented efficient entity grouping by type
-   - Added performance monitoring with FPS tracking
-   - Created proper camera controls and lighting

-3. **Entity Rendering System**
-   - Implemented a component-based architecture with React Three Fiber
-   - Created type-specific renderers with appropriate geometries
-   - Added status visualization through color coding
-   - Implemented efficient instance rendering

-4. **Mock Data Generation**
-   - Created a comprehensive mock entity generator
-   - Added randomized entity properties for testing
-   - Implemented realistic initial distribution of entities
-   - Added simulated movement for testing dynamic updates

 ## Active Decisions